MIM OGRADY ART

 It has been through my teaching work and connection to this country, that for the first time I feel I have stories I want to tell through my artwork.

-I am excited to share what I am coming to know of this country, its landscape, its communities and my response to it.
+I am excited to share my connection to this country, its landscape, its communities and my response to it.

 I have explored a wide variety of different genres including Life Drawing, Portraits, Landscapes, Still Life, Abstract Art.